Trait Driven HERO

 on skills like survival, tracking, stealth, shadowing, PS: Hunting, etc, and approximately

-10 points on COM and Seduction.
+10 points on looking good and Seduction.
 (Example: Uaga)

 Gibs Lightfinger